Misterblue/convoar/README.md

 Convoar is evolving.
 See the "Releases and Roadmap" section below.
-The current version reads an OAR file and outputs either an unoptimized GLTF scene file or a material optimized GLTF scene file.
+The current version reads an OAR file and outputs an unoptimized GLTF scene file.
 The output GLTF is not packed or binary so the output GLTF is a JSON `.gltf` file, one or more `.buf` files (containing the vertex information), and an `images` directory with